nournahtay/BiomarkerDiscovery-Hackbio/Stage 0 Essay Nournahtay.md

 3. Supplitt, Stanislaw, Pawel Karpinski, Maria Sasiadek, and Izabela Laczmanska.
 2021.
 "Current Achievements and Applications of Transcriptomics in Personalized Cancer Medicine" _International Journal of Molecular Sciences_ 22, no. 3: 1422. <https://doi.org/10.3390/ijms22031422>

 4. Tian, Z., Liang, G., Cui, K., Liang, Y., Wang, Q., Lv, S., Cheng, X., & Zhang, L. (2021, February 3).
 Insight Into the Prospects for RNAi Therapy of Cancer.
 Frontiers. <https://www.frontiersin.org/journals/pharmacology/articles/10.3389/fphar.2021.644718/full> , resulting in four unique haploid cells.

-### Conclusion<a id="conclusion"></a>

-Cell division, whether through mitosis or meiosis, is essential for life.
-Mitosis allows for growth, repair, and maintenance of tissues, while meiosis introduces genetic variation, which is crucial for evolution and the survival of species.
-Without cell division, life as we know it would not exist.